Home | Contact Us | Site Map | Español

-Standard Presumptive Value
+Standard Presumptive Values

-The Texas Legislature passed the law to ensure all Texans pay their fair share of vehicle sales taxes.
-The additional revenue helps fund Texas schools.
-You can preview the full Standard Presumptive Value (100%) of a used vehicle by entering the vehicle identification number (VIN) and odometer reading (not needed for motorcycles) in the boxes below.
-Please note:
+SPV applies wherever you buy the vehicle, in Texas or out of state.
+A vehicle's SPV is its worth based on similar sales in the Texas region.
+The Texas Legislature passed the law in 2009 to raise additional revenue to fund Texas schools.
+Black Book, the national guide that provides the values, uses an average wholesale used vehicle value based on Texas sales data.
+You can preview the full SPV of a used vehicle by entering the vehicle identification number (VIN) and odometer reading (not needed for motorcycles) in the boxes below.

 • Values are updated weekly.